roniherschmann/Q-Learning-Grid-World-in-C/README.md

 Author: Roni Herschmann

 A single-file Q-learning agent that learns to navigate a 2D grid world with walls to reach a goal.
-Built in pure C for speed and clarity—great for showcasing systems skills and AI fundamentals.

 ## Highlights